apache/spark/docs/ui.rst

 Graph View
 ..........
-The graph is perhaps the most comprehensive.
+The graph view is perhaps the most comprehensive.
 Visualize your DAG's dependencies and their current status for a specific run.

 ------------